 Many of the products and services necessary for the provision of the Group's services, such as servers, Internet connection lines, information devices, and software, are offered by other companies.
-The smooth, uninterrupted provision of such products and services by other companies is a prerequisite to the successful provision of the Group's services.
+The smooth, uninterrupted provision of such products and services by other companies is a prerequisite to the successful provision of Group services.

 Today, users can choose from several types of browser software for viewing Web sites and from a range of information devices including PCs, mobile phones, smartphones, TVs, video-game consoles, and car navigation systems for accessing the Internet.
 Although the Group strives to make its services compatible with all types of browser software and information devices, some cases of incompatibility exist, most of which result from sub-optimal usage conditions or setting errors.
-Furthermore, browser software or information devices subject to specification changes, rate adjustments, or insufficient market supply have the potential to disrupt user access to the Group's services, thereby negatively affecting the Group's revenues.
+Furthermore, browser software or information devices subject to specification changes, rate adjustments, or insufficient market supply have the potential to disrupt user access to Group services, thereby negatively affecting Group revenues.